imranpollob/react-shop/README.md

-## Lesson-10
+## Lesson-11

-Adding email/password sign up authentication for firebase, as a result we need to store our user objects in the database.
+Finally we update our sign-in component with our email/password sign in.

 # How to fork and clone